Retirement Living Standards (Updated)

 • Check the value of your Aon OnePlan savings by logging into the member website via the 'My Account' page.

-• Factor in your State Pension entitlement to find out what your State Pension is expected to be and when you’ll receive it.
-You can get a State Pension forecast on the Gov.uk website.
+• Factor in your State Pension entitlement – to find out what your State Pension is expected to be and when you’ll receive it.
+You can check your State Pension Age, get a State Pension forecast and review your National Insurance contributions on the Gov.uk website.

 • Allow for any other sources of retirement income you may have, such as ISAs or rental income.